Mark Shimada

 Mohlo by se vám také líbit

-English phrasal verb practice with "shut down" and "shut up"
+English phrasal verb practice with "work out" and "work up"

 Anglická frázová slovesa